daurand/Take-home-challange/README.md

 node topSecret.js destinations.txt drivers.txt.
 ```

-This algorithm will output the total suitability score(SS) as well as the location/driver matches in the command line.
+This algorithm will output the total suitability score(SS) as well as the location/driver matches in the terminal.

 ## Testing